persteenolsen/springboot-mvc-security/README.md

 - Hibernate Validator and Apache Commons Validater for server side form validation
 - JSP for the View part ( GUI )
 - Bootstrap for the responsive design

+# Config at Azure App Service

+- Java 11
+- Tomecat 8.5
+- Copy the ROOT.war to wwwroot - webapps ( Stop / Start the Web App by Azure Portal )

+# Usage

+- Download or fork the source code from GitHub

+# Create the file application.properties with the content below and place the file in the resources folder

+spring.datasource.driver-class-name=com.microsoft.sqlserver.jdbc.SQLServerDriver

+spring.datasource.url=jdbc:sqlserver:// The name of the MySQL server;
+databaseName= The name of the Database

+spring.datasource.username= The username of the MySQL server

+spring.datasource.password= The password of the MySQL server

+spring.jpa.hibernate.ddl-auto = none

+spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.SQLServer2012Dialect

+spring.jpa.properties.hibernate.id.new_generator_mappings=false

+spring.jpa.properties.hibernate.format_sql=true

+spring.mvc.view.prefix: /WEB-INF/jsp/

+spring.mvc.view.suffix: .jsp